Key Stage 4

-Most students will study subjects which can lead to ten full GCSE awards made up as follows.
-Those students who take the separate sciences will be able to gain eleven full GCSE awards.
+Most students will study subjects which can lead to nine full GCSE awards made up as follows.
+Those students who take the separate sciences will be able to gain ten full GCSE awards.

 |Science - Combined & Separate Sciences||2 / 3|

 In addition all students will take non-examined courses in Physical Education, Personal, Social and Health Education (PSHE), RE and Citizenship.